Skip to Main Content

 Important Notes

-• Send a copy of your thesis to the Grad Office proofreader at least a couple of weeks before your defense.
+• ALL PhD AND ENGINEER'S THESIS MANUSCRIPTS MUST BE PROOFREAD BEFORE THE FINAL THESIS EXAM (i. e. defense).
+Send a copy of your thesis to the Grad Office proofreader at least a couple of weeks before your defense.

 • Do NOT deposit your thesis before your defense.

-• Both the Grad Office and the Library expect that the deposited copy is the final version.
+• Both the Grad Office and the Library expect that the deposited copies (PDF and pre-PDF files) are the final version.

 • Caltech anticipates that you will need to make revisions to your thesis based on both your committee's and your Grad Office proofreader's comments and suggestions.